Separating Sessions Smoothly: Relation between HGV and HCP

 Similarly, our LTS for HCP satisfies progress.
 Following~\cite{kokkemp19:popl, montesip21:pill}, the key intermediate step is to note that for every type environment in a hyper-environment, there is some free name which can be acted upon.
 Again, the stratification of internal actions does not materially impact the proof.

 \begin{thm}[Progress] If $\seq{\tm{P}}{\ty{\hyper{H}}}$ and $\tm{P} \not\equiv \tm{\halt}$, then there exist some $\tm\ell, \tm{Q}$ such that $\tm{P} \lto{\tm\ell} \tm{Q}$. \end{thm}

-\paragraph{Behavioural Theory} The behavioural theory for HCP follows Kokke~\etal~\cite{kokkemp19:popl}, except that we distinguish two subrelations of weak bisimilarity, following the subtypes of internal actions. \begin{defi}[Strong bisimulation and strong bisimilarity] A symmetric relation $\rel{R}$ on processes is a \emph{strong bisimulation} if $\tm{P}\mathbin{\rel{R}}\tm{Q}$ implies that if $\tm{P}\lto{\ell}\tm{P'}$, then $\tm{Q}\lto{\ell}\tm{Q'}$ for some $\tm{Q'}$ such that $\tm{P'}\mathbin{\rel{R}}\tm{Q'}$. \emph{Strong bisimilarity} is the largest relation $\sbis$ that is a strong bisimulation. \end{defi} \begin{defi}[Saturated transition] The \em{$\lblset$-saturated transition relation}, for $\lblset \subseteq \{\tm\ta, \tm\tb\}$, is the smallest relation $\slto[\lblset]{}$ closed under the following rules:
+\paragraph{Behavioural Theory} The behavioural theory for HCP follows Kokke~\etal~\cite{kokkemp19:popl}, except that we distinguish two subrelations of weak bisimilarity, following the subtypes of internal actions. \begin{defi}[Strong bisimulation and strong bisimilarity] A symmetric relation $\rel{R}$ on processes is a \emph{strong bisimulation} if $\tm{P}\mathbin{\rel{R}}\tm{Q}$ implies that if $\tm{P}\lto{\ell}\tm{P'}$, then $\tm{Q}\lto{\ell}\tm{Q'}$ for some $\tm{Q'}$ such that $\tm{P'}\mathbin{\rel{R}}\tm{Q'}$. \emph{Strong bisimilarity} is the largest relation $\sbis$ that is a strong bisimulation. \end{defi} \begin{defi}[Saturated transition] The \em{$\lblset$-saturated transition relation}, for $\lblset \subseteq \{\tm\ta, \tm\tb\}$, is the smallest relation $\slto[\lblset]{}$ closed under the following rules, with saturated transition labels $\ell$ ranging over transition labels and the distinguished label $\tau$:

 We write $\slto[\tm\ell]{}$ as shorthand for $\slto[\{ \tm\ell \}]{}$, and we write $\slto[]{}$ as shorthand for $\slto[\{ \tm\alpha, \tm\beta \}]{}$. \end{defi} \begin{defi}[Weak bisimulation and weak bisimilarity] A symmetric relation $\rel{R}$ on processes is an $\lblset$-bisimulation, for $\lblset\subseteq\{\tm\ta,\tm\tb\}$, if $\tm{P}\mathbin{\rel{R}}\tm{Q}$ implies that if $\tm{P}\slto[\lblset]{\ell'}\tm{P'}$, then $\tm{Q}\slto[\lblset]{\ell'}\tm{Q'}$ for some $\tm{Q'}$ such that $\tm{P'}\mathbin{\rel{R}}\tm{Q'}$.
 The $\lblset$-bisimilarity relation is the largest relation $\bis_\lblset$ that is an $\lblset$-bisimulation.
 We write $\bis$ as shorthand for $\bis_{\{ \ta, \tb \}}$. \end{defi} \begin{restatable}{lem}{corhcpsbisbis} Structural congruence, strong bisimilarity and the various forms of weak bisimilarity are related as follows: